Johnny "Dandy" Rodríguez: Life and career

-Personal life
+Personal life and death

-He is the son of Johnny "La Vaca" Rodríguez (1930-2000), prolific conguero and bongosero of Puerto Rican ancestry who played in the bands of Noro Morales, Xavier Cugat, Machito and Tito Puente and Tito Rodríguez (preceding his son in both cases) among others.
+He was the son of Johnny "La Vaca" Rodríguez (1930–2000), prolific conguero and bongosero of Puerto Rican ancestry who played in the bands of Noro Morales, Xavier Cugat, Machito, Tito Puente, and Tito Rodríguez (preceding his son in latter two cases) among others.
 He was nicknamed "La Vaca" (The Cow) by Machito's trumpeter Mario Bauzá in 1943, because of the young percussionist's large appearance.

+Rodríguez suffered a stroke in May 2024.
+He died in Las Vegas on August 17, 2024; his last performance was with Tito Puente Jr. and His Orchestra.